tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 testthat is the most popular unit-testing package for R, and is used by over 4,000 CRAN and Bioconductor packages.
 You can learn more about unit testing at <https://r-pkgs.org/tests.html>.

+(We didn't write a blog post about testthat 2.2.0 because it only introduced a single, experimental, new feature: `verify_output()`.
+It has now matured to the point we think you should also try it out, so it's discussed below.)

 Install the latest version of testthat with: